What is This White Stuff Coming Out of Chicken?

 Why the Quality of Your Chicken Matters

-Because the white stuff that you notice coming out of your chicken is the protein, you can avoid it by selecting different cuts of chicken.
+Because the white stuff you notice coming out of your chicken is the protein, you can avoid it by selecting different cuts of chicken.

 The quality and the cut of chicken can make a big difference.